 Writer Junot Díaz was born in Santo Domingo, Dominican Republic.
 He is probably best known for his 2007 novel, The Brief Wondrous Life of Oscar Wao, the winner of many prizes including the Pulitzer.
 His short stories have appeared in The New Yorker and the series Best American Short Stories.
 He has received several honors, including a fellowship from the John Simon Guggenheim Memorial Foundation.
 He is a Professor of Writing at the Massachusetts Institute of Technology.

-Max Paul Friedman is an Associate Professor of History at American University in Washington, DC.
-A specialist in 20th-century U.S. foreign relations, his 2003 book, Nazis and Good Neighbors: The United States Campaign against the Germans of Latin America in World War II, won the Herbert Hoover Book Prize in U.S. History and the A.B.
+Max Paul Friedman is a specialist in 20th-century U.S. foreign relations.
+His 2003 book, Nazis and Good Neighbors: The United States Campaign against the Germans of Latin America in World War II, won the Herbert Hoover Book Prize in U.S. History and the A.B.
 Thomas Book Award in Latin American Studies.
 He graduated from Oberlin College and U.C.
 Berkeley, and his many honors include a Woodrow Wilson Postdoctoral Fellowship.

 Born in Los Angeles, Ana Menéndez is the daughter of Cuban exiles.
 Her works of fiction include In Cuba I Was a German Shepherd (2001), Loving Che (2003), The Last War (2009), and Adios, Happy Homeland (2011).
 Since 1991, Menéndez has worked as a journalist in the United States and abroad, including a three-year stint in India and most recently as a prize-winning columnist for The Miami Herald.
 She is a former Fulbright Scholar in Egypt.

-Dedé Mirabal is the second eldest and only surviving Mirabal sister.
-She lives in Salcedo, Dominican Republic, in the house where she and her sisters were born.
-She has devoted her life to preserving their memory.
+Dedé Mirabal (1925-2014) was the second eldest and only Mirabal sister to survive Trujillo's regime.
+She lived in Salcedo, Dominican Republic, in the house where she and her sisters were born.
+She devoted her life to preserving their memory.
 She founded the “Museo Hermanas Mirabal,” also located in Salcedo, which was home to the women for the final ten months of their lives.
-Her first book, Vivas en su jardín (2009), is a memoir about her sisters and their opposition to the Trujillo dictatorship.
+Her book, Vivas en su jardín (2009), is a memoir about her sisters and their opposition to the Trujillo dictatorship.

 Minou Tavárez Mirabal is the eldest daughter of Minerva Mirabal and Manolo Aurelio Tavárez Justo.
 She was four years old when her mother was killed, and seven years old when her father was killed.
 A political leader and public speaker, she was appointed Under-Secretary of Foreign Affairs and serves as a representative to the Chamber of Deputies (the Dominican equivalent of the U.S. House of Representatives).
 She is the vice chairman of the Parliamentary Confederation of the Americas (COPA).